Rryangc/GettingandCleaningData_Project/README.md

 - Open R console

-- From R console, setup the working directory to the place you saved the R script file;  > setwd("<folder name>")
+- From R console, setup the working directory to the place you saved the R script file:  > setwd("...")

-- From R console run:  > source("run_analysis.R")
+- From R console, run:  > source("run_analysis.R")

-- Two files will be created in you working directory: ProjectResult1.txt and ProjectResult2.txt The 1st file contains the result from Tast/Requirement 1 to 4 The 2nd file contains the result from Tast/Requirement 5
+- Two files will be created in you working directory: ProjectResult1.txt and ProjectResult2.txt The 1st file contains the result from Tast/Requirement #1 to #4 The 2nd file contains the result from Tast/Requirement #5

 - The second file generated, 'ProjectResult2.txt' should be identical to the file loaded to project link.
   You can use read.table command to load them to R for further verification